laurynas-karvelis/zeroad-token-typescript/README.md

     })
     .get('/', (req, res) => {
         // The "locals._disableAds" variable can now be used to suppress rendering
-        // of ad blocks and trackers.
+        // of ads and 3rd party non-functional trackers.

         // The "locals._removePaywalls" variable can allow users to bypass pay-walled content. res.render('index.ejs');